 Riding the 112 mile course at an average speed of 20 miles per hour in a time of 5 hours 38 minutes and 41 seconds, he notched the 161st fastest cycling time out of 2,124 participants.
 During that performance he dropped over 900 competitors and finished in the mid 200th position overall.
 After running the marathon in a time of 4 hours 31 minutes and 26 seconds, he placed 361st out of the 2,124 competitors with an overall time of 11 hours 45 minutes and 49 seconds.
 A truly remarkable feat for his first triathlon.

 Since my original drive for developing LPP was to improve my time trial racing, all the science was focussed on optimizing this easier to use, high performance pedaling technique for racing.
-Later on I realized that by throttling down the key element of the LPP technique, I could derive a technique that I could also use for fat burning, cool down and touring cycling.
-Thus I have two LPP techniques in my pedaling quiver: The Performance LPP and the Touring LPP.
-You can learn more a about my engineering and sports background by visiting the LPP Developer (https://lppedaling.com/lpp-developers-info/) page.
+Later on I realized that a properly applied LPP on-the-saddle tecan also successfully be used for endurance and touring cycling.
+You can learn more about my engineering and sports background by visiting the LPP Developer (https://lppedaling.com/lpp-developers-info/) page.

 To that effect and as a worst case scenario, our test track was the road, with all the vagaries and nuances of terrain, weather, traffic and other variables it had to offer.
-This included the random stops and starts of traffic lights.
-The Performance LPP test platform was my 2012 Trek Madone 6.9 SSL Pro racing road bike.
-It was fully optimized for LPP testing.
+The Performance LPP tests platform was a 2012 Trek Madone 6.9 SSL Pro racing road bike fully optimized for LPP testing.
 Details about its make-up are provided in our LPP Test Bike (https://lppedaling.com/test-bike-stats/) page.
 Pro level components, including a Shimano Dura- Ace Di2 electronic shifting systems, were used in order to minimize or eliminate any possible degree of ambiguous or degraded performance.

 The Swiss born, US Pro Mountain Biker Stephane Roch, volunteered to provide the Performance LPP data.
 Stephane was a good choice because Pro Mountain Biking demands high power generation efforts based on a variety constantly changing normal to extreme terrain conditions.
 Therefore, even though LPP was tested under a Road cycling scenario, it was tested by a Pro that is forced to take pedaling to its extremes many times during a race.